Ibom99/Carefinder/README.md

 # Carefinder
-The CareFinder app is a web application that provides a list of hospitals to users in their searched location.
-It provides information about the hospitals like the hospital address and the state the hospital is located.
+The CareFinder app is a web application that provides a list of hospitals to users in their searched location, as well as, displays hospital reviews in realtime.
+It provides information about the hospitals, such as the hospital address and state the hospital is located.
-This helps users make informed decisions about their hospital visit options.
+This information and the reviews help users make informed decisions about their hospital visit options.
 (Nigeria)

 ## Features